-Doctors can prescribe anticoagulant medications, such as heparin and warfarin, when blood is thick, and a person has an increased risk of blood clots, stroke, or heart attack.
+Doctors can prescribe anticoagulant medications, such as heparin and warfarin, when blood is thick and a person has an increased risk of blood clots, stroke, or heart attack.

 On occasions, doctors will prescribe corticosteroids to treat thin blood in conditions such as idiopathic thrombocytopenic purpura (ITP).
 In severe cases, they may recommend a platelet transfusion.

-It is crucial to see a doctor for a diagnosis if a person has symptoms that might indicate thin blood.
+It is crucial to contact a doctor for a diagnosis if a person has symptoms that might indicate thin blood.
 A doctor can help determine the underlying cause and develop a personalized treatment plan.

 They can also advise a person on how to take precautions and manage problems caused by thin blood, including excessive bleeding.